-55. The Contract required Bell to pay to the Crown Commissions based on a percentage of the gross revenue from the OTMS.

-56. These Commissions constituted an unlawful indirect tax ultra vires the Province of Ontario.
-Alternatively and if the Commissions are found to be a direct tax, they were ultra vires the Minister and could not be levied by way of the Contract in the absence of clear and unequivocal legislation from the Ontario Legislature.

-57. The Commissions constituted a tax, not a fee, for the following reasons.
+- 56. The Contract required Bell to pay to the Crown Commissions based on a percentage of the gross revenue from the OTMS. - 57.
+These Commissions constituted an unlawful indirect tax ultra vires the Province of Ontario.
+Alternatively and if the Commissions are found to be a direct tax, they were ultra vires the Minister and could not be levied by way of the Contract in the absence of clear and unequivocal legislation from the Ontario Legislature. - 58.
+The Commissions constituted a tax, not a fee, for the following reasons.
 The Commissions were enforceable by law under statutory authority granted to the Minister.
-Unless the Class Members agreed to the Collect Call rates unilaterally imposed by the Defendants, inclusive of the Commissions, the Prisoner Class members could not make a call and the Consumer Payor Class members could not receive a call from a Prisoner in an Ontario Facility.

-58. Bell imposed the telephone fees on the Plaintiffs and the Class on authority given to it by the Minister through the Contract.
-The Minister administered the OTMS, including the Contract, under the general authority given to it by the legislature through the MCS Act to operate Ontario Facilities.

-59. Therefore, the Crown, as represented by the Minister, was a public body levying the Commissions in a public authority, and intended the Commissions to be collected for a public purpose.
+Unless the Class Members agreed to the Collect Call rates unilaterally imposed by the Defendants, inclusive of the Commissions, the Prisoner Class members could not make a call and the Consumer Class members could not receive a call from a Prisoner in an Ontario Facility. - 59.
+Bell imposed the telephone fees on the Plaintiffs and the Class on authority given to it by the Minister through the Contract.
+The Minister administered the OTMS, including the Contract, under the general authority given to it by the legislature through the MCS Act to operate Ontario Facilities. - 60.
+Therefore, the Crown, as represented by the Minister, was a public body levying the Commissions in a public authority, and intended the Commissions to be collected for a public purpose.
 The revenue obtained from the Commissions was used for the public purpose of defraying the costs of prison or government administration in general, and not simply to offset the costs of the OTMS.
-The Crown's Request for Proposals numbered COS-0009 made clear that the "Commission' means the payment payable by the Successful Proponent to the Government of Ontario under the Agreement", stating further:

-The Commission Percentage Rate proposed must be no less than 25% of the Gross Revenue generated by both the OTMS and conventional public pay telephones.

-Payment of the Commission to the Government of Ontario will be paid on a monthly basis, no later than thirty (30) calendar days following the last day of the month in which the applicable revenues were generated.
-Payment will be made payable to the Minister of Finance and sent to the Ministry Contract Compliance Manager for processing.
-Accompanying the Commission payment will be a Commission statement, which will include the Gross Revenue and Commission amount for each Facility and a total for all OTMS and conventional public pay telephones for all Facilities.

-60. There was no reasonable connection or nexus between the cost of the OTMS service provided and the Commissions charged.
-The Commissions varied for each call made by a Class Member depending on whether it was a local or long distance call and/or on how many minutes the call lasted, amongst other things.
-None of these variables would have a bearing on a fee relating to the Crown.
-All of them would have a bearing on a tax, which is fixed at a certain percentage as was the case with the Commissions.

-61. The Commissions were an indirect tax.
+- 61. There was no reasonable connection or nexus between the cost of the OTMS service provided and the Commissions charged.
+The Commissions varied for each call made by a Class Member depending on whether it was a local or long distance call and/or on how many minutes the call lasted, amongst other things. - 62.
+The Commissions were an indirect tax.
 None of the Class Members ever paid the Crown any Commissions directly.
 Rather, the Crown demanded the Commissions from Bell in the expectation and intention that Bell should pass the Commissions on to the Class.
 Section 4.02 of the Contract required that Bell pay the Commissions to the Ministry through a cheque payable to the Minister of Finance (Ontario).
-Pursuant to section 4.01 of the Contract, Bell was required to pay the Commissions to the Crown regardless of whether Class Members had actually paid Bell for the calls.

-62. As a result, the Commissions were an indirect tax outside the constitutional jurisdiction of the provincial Crown as listed in section 92 of the Constitution Act, 1867.
+Pursuant to section 4.01 of the Contract, Bell was required to pay the Commissions to the Crown regardless of whether Class Members had actually paid Bell for the calls. - 63.
+As a result, the Commissions were an indirect tax outside the constitutional jurisdiction of the provincial Crown as listed in section 92 of the Constitution Act, 1867.
 Nor were the Commissions ancillary to a valid regulatory scheme.
 No regulatory scheme existed that included the Commissions.
-The Minister levied the Commissions through its commercial Contract with a private party, Bell.

-63. In the alternative, if the Court finds that the Commissions were a direct tax, they were ultra vires the Minister.
+The Minister levied the Commissions through its commercial Contract with a private party, Bell. - 64.
+In the alternative, if the Court finds that the Commissions were a direct tax, they were ultra vires the Minister.
 The Commissions did not originate in the Ontario Legislature.
 Neither the MCS Act nor any other act of the Ontario Legislature specifically or unequivocally authorized the imposition of this tax on the Class.
 The Commissions embody taxation without representation.

-64. In the circumstances of this case, particularly given the vulnerability of the Class Members, the imposition of this unconstitutional and unlawful tax on the Class was unjust and oppressive.
+65. In the circumstances of this case, particularly given the vulnerability of the Class Members, the imposition of this unconstitutional and unlawful tax on the Class was unjust and oppressive.
 The Crown should not be allowed to retain the Commissions.